Smart People: Plot

 Carnegie Mellon English Professor Lawrence Wetherhold (Dennis Quaid) is a widowed parent of an alienated college son, James (Ashton Holmes), overachieving high school daughter, Vanessa (Elliot Page), and sibling to an adopted ne'er-do-well brother, Chuck (Thomas Haden Church) whom he cannot evade enough.
 He is bitter, arrogant, self-absorbed, and uninterested in his students.
 This becomes a problem when he parks illegally on campus.
 The car is impounded and the security guard, a disgruntled former student, refuses him access.
 Lawrence has a trauma-induced seizure after falling from the top of a fence after retrieving his briefcase from inside the impounded car.

 In the emergency room, he is treated by Dr. Janet Hartigan (Sarah Jessica Parker).
 Lawrence needs to get about, but is not allowed to drive.
 His step-brother Chuck is without a place to sleep or a job, so Vanessa sets up what he characterizes as a "win/win" solution — he will be Lawrence's live-in driver.

 At a follow-up appointment, Lawrence learns that Janet had been one of his students.
 She sees him waiting in the cold outside the hospital, as Chuck has failed to show up, and insists on taking him home.
 When they arrive, he asks Janet to later meet for coffee and she agrees, fulfilling her old student crush on the professor.
 Vanessa confronts Janet, warning her about Lawrence's fragility.
 At dinner, Lawrence monopolizes the conversation and Janet walks out.

 Lawrence visits the emergency room to see Janet again and she acquiesces to a second, "face to face conversation."
-After their wineless date, they return to Janet's place where they consummate their mutual attraction, but while spending the night, Janet is struck by a sudden bout of feminine insecurity, and feigns being called in to work and does not return any of his subsequent calls.
+After their wineless date, they return to Janet's place where they consummate their mutual attraction, but while spending the night, Janet is struck by a sudden bout of insecurity, and feigns being called in to work and does not return any of his subsequent calls.
 During a contentious family Christmas dinner at the Wetherholds', Janet arrives with a cake, unexpectedly though Lawrence had invited her earlier.